-Motor racing: Rosberg on top after first day of U.S. practice
+Motor racing: Rosberg dominates first day of practice

 The German came back strongly after lunch and was fourth, with Verstappen fifth.

-Britain's Jordan King made his Formula One practice debut with Manor Racing, setting the 20th fastest time out of 22, while Germany's Pascal Wehrlein sitting out the session before returning in the afternoon.
+Britain's Jordan King made his Formula One practice debut with Manor Racing, setting the 20th fastest time out of 22, while Germany's Pascal Wehrlein sat out the session before returning in the afternoon.

-Three drivers - Hulkenberg, Manor's Esteban Ocon and Williams' Valtteri Bottas - tried out the new 'halo' head protection device on their cars early in the session.